"The Clock Guy"

 A: Great question.
 One we’re asked all the time.
 The long and short of it is all wrapped up in a single word: reputation.
 We have lots of testimonials on our website from previous clients... and consignors.
 We don't write them, our clients do, and they don’t get paid for their “pride of authorship”!
 Of course, if we were “slicksters” we could just write up that stuff, take your money and either ship you junque or even just keep the money.
 But that wouldn’t last long now, would it?
 People are smart in how they spend their money and they don’t want to be taken; we wouldn’t want to be, either.
 And, if we were shysters, John Law would long ago have shut us down, you can be sure of that.

-But even more, Tran Duy Ly, the author of the best-selling books on American clocks, who is a very public figure in the clock-collecting arena, would not come to us to write the introduction to his books, would he?
-And not just once, but three times.
+But even more, Tran Duy Ly, the author of the best-selling books on American clocks, who has been a very public figure in the clock-collecting arena, would not come to us to write the introduction to his books, would he?
+And not just once, but twice.

-And America’s major clock collectors probably wouldn't entrust their precious collections to us to sell, would they?
+And America’s major clock collectors probably wouldn't entrust their precious collections to us to sell.
 If we were going to cheat our buyers, we’d probably be cheating our sellers, too.
-That wouldn’t make a lot of sense now, would it?
+That wouldn’t make a lot of sense.
 And, besides that, Margie says neither of us looks good in horizontal black and white stripes!

 If you are still feeling uncomfortable, we’d be happy to talk with you and perhaps allay your fears.
 Feel free to call us during West Coast daytime hours… except Sunday mornings.